History of the Cabinet of Curiosities and Impossibilities

-After MOA relocated its headquarters to Marjorie Park in late 2022, the Museum has once again teamed up with Lonnie Hanzon to reimagine this installation as a master work of Hanzon’s.
-This new Cabinet has been reenvisioned as a permanent installation in a new standalone structure at MOA’s Marjorie Park.
-The installation will be open by guided tour only, by appointment, starting in May 2024.
+After MOA relocated its headquarters to Marjorie Park in late 2022, MOA once again teamed up with Lonnie Hanzon to reimagine this installation as a master work of Hanzon’s.
+This new Cabinet has been reenvisioned as a permanent installation in a new 500 sqft standalone structure at MOA’s Marjorie Park.
+The installation is open by guided tour only, by appointment and will also be open at select MOA events.
 Read the full press release with additional details.
-Read on to learn more about the history of this beloved installation that has been a part of MOA’s collection since 2010.

 Originally developed in 2010 by Lonnie Hanzon as a mainstay installation at MOA’s former Englewood headquarter galleries, MOA’s Cabinet of Curiosities & Impossibilities is a whimsical immersive exhibition showcasing the talents of various artists in a collaborative installation revealing unique stories, ephemera and radiant displays.
 The juxtaposition of disparate objects is sure to delight the historian, tinkerer, and armchair scientist.
 Among the many oddities, you will see Lewis Carroll’s Alice in Wonderland cabinet featuring bronze maquette’s by Harry Marinsky, an original 19th Century ‘rocking ships’ automaton by Jean-Marie Phalibois, Nick Bantock’s “Portrait of an Artist as a Young Man”, and David Zimmer’s “I am Lost”.